finic-ai/finic/client/sidekick-web/README.md

 `npm run start` will start the web client.
 However you won't be able to make any requests until the API url and API key are set up in `.env`.
 We are trying to make the product more self-serve, but in the meantime please contact us on [Discord](https://discord.gg/dYXkQrkDVt) or reach out to founders@getsidekick.ai to get the API url and an API key.

 ## Contributing
-To add more documentation for existing products or to add new products, make a PR to add a new `.json` file with the content you'd like to index.
+To add more documentation for existing products or to add new products, submit a PR to add a new `.json` file with the content you'd like to index.
 Follow the structure of the files in the `documentation-sources` directory.